remodlai/Flowise/memory-bank/api_documentation/api-documentation-review-checklist.md

 4. **Storage Types**: Multiple storage types (JSON vs DB) sometimes not fully documented
 5. **Security Configuration**: Some endpoints used `InternalApiKeyAuth` instead of the correct `ApiKeyAuth`
 6. **Streaming Responses**: Server-Sent Events (SSE) formats were not fully documented - this has been addressed for predictions endpoints
+7. **External Dependencies**: Integration with external services (like Langchain Hub) sometimes not fully documented

 ## Next Steps

 1. Continue reviewing modules based on priority
-2. Focus on critical API endpoints next (load-prompts, marketplaces, etc.)
+2. Focus on critical API endpoints next (marketplaces, node-configs, etc.)
 3. Establish patterns to apply across similar endpoints
 4. Update all OpenAPI fragments to use consistent reference patterns